Definition of Depletion

-Depletion is the movement of the cost of natural resources from a company's balance sheet to its income statements.
-The objective is to match on the income statement the cost of the natural resources that were sold with the revenues of the natural resources that were sold.
-The cost of the natural resources sold is referred to as depletion expense.
+The objective of depletion is to match the cost of the natural resources that were sold with the revenues from the natural resources that were sold.

 Conceptually, depletion is similar to the depreciation of property, plant and equipment.